aceismtemple/new-heavens-and-a-new-earth/Topics/isaiah6517.md

 When we stay within Isaiah’s own book and his prophetic style, the message is:

-## **God is promising a renewed world, a renewed society, and a renewed people — so transformed that it is described as a “new heavens and new earth.”**
+## **HaShem is promising a renewed world, a renewed society, and a renewed people — so transformed that it is described as a “new heavens and new earth.”**

 This is **poetic, prophetic language** for:

 * **a new order of life**
-* **a new era of God’s blessing**
+* **a new era of HaShem’s blessing**
 * **a restoration so complete it feels like creation itself has begun again**

 It does **not** require a literal destruction of the universe in Isaiah’s immediate context.